How can I become a school governor?

 Further details about the role can be found in Become a school governor (PDF 165KB).

 Please tell us before you apply if you have a background in school governance, education or children's services, as you could be considered for a local authority governor post and there is a different appointment process.
-If you wish to apply, please complete a co-opted governor application form (MS Word 133KB) Email the form to the Governor Support Team (details below).
+If you wish to apply, please complete a co-opted governor application form (MS Word 133KB) Email the form to the School and Governance Development Team (details below).

 Please contact us directly and let us know if you have a preference for a particular: